Busby's Bore: History

 During Busby's time at Newcastle, the Sydney domestic water still came from the virtually defunct and certainly highly polluted Tank Stream and a spring at Ultimo and another near Oxford Street.
 These were supplemented by wells both public and private.
 Many of these, especially those in the north of the town, were contaminated.

 At the start of construction Busby engaged his son, Alexander, as his assistant, but the appointment was disallowed in London.
 William Busby then acted as assistant at his fathers expense.
 There were three free overseers but these were for the first year only.
 Apart from these, the whole of the work was performed by convicts.
 Between 50 and 140 were employed working 24 hours a day in three eight-hour shifts, a common practice in mining since it prevented an unnecessary buildup of underground water.
 Busby claimed that not 1 in 10 of the men were trained stone miners, that the rest had to be trained on the job.
 He also complained of their "vicious, drunken and idle habits" and alleged that they were often absent as they preferred to work illicitly on their own account in the town.
 False returns of work were made by their convict overseers.
 "One third of the time lost [could] be ascribed to the workmen, and the villainy of the overseers" sent to the bore.
 Such was the character of the men employed, that their acquired constant vigilance, though such was their character that Busby was afraid ever to enter the underground workings.'
 This is not surprising given the working conditions.
 The prisoners were often up to their waists in water.
 Most of the work was by pick through rock.
 Gunpowder was used occasionally, but when this occurred the blast fouled the air in the tunnel and filled it with smoke.

-Work started at the Hyde Park end and progressed along South Head Road, now Oxford Street, turning west of that road at Dowling Street, then across the west corner of Victoria Barracks to Moore Park Road.
+Work started at the Hyde Park end and progressed along South Head Road, now Oxford Street, turning west of that road at south Dowling Street, then across the west corner of Victoria Barracks to Moore Park Road.
 The route traversed several springs and low lying basins which drained into the bore.
 Thus by 1830, with the tunnel well short of the Lachlan Swamp, a pipe at Hyde Park began to supply pure, filtered water and the supply increased with the length of the bore.
 Offcuts from the tunnel also trapped sources of ground water.